 Why women vs. men?

 This one was motivated by my experience coaching both men and women.
-I’m sure other coaches who’ve worked with both genders will get a similar inquiry.
+Other coaches who’ve worked with both genders might get a similar inquiry.
 If you’re in this situation, you’ve probably had numerous conversations about the difference in coaching men vs. women.
 That should mean you are prepared for this question.
 This could simply be asked as a question of curiosity.
 It could, however, be to see whether you might be happier coaching the gender other than the one the specific job in question involves.

 What do you think about the developments with the respect to the Power 5 conferences?

 If you’re not already aware, there has been a move in the NCAA to expand what can be offered to student-athletes.
 Basically, that means going beyond the standard tuition and room-and-board covered by their scholarships.
 This is something agreed upon for adoption by the five top and others are determining which way they’ll go (see this Forbes article for a discussion).
 I was told my answer to this question had no real bearing on the hiring process.
 It was just a question of curiosity.
 It serve to see how much I paid attention to the landscape and gauge my thought processes, though.

 You should always have some questions you want answered when you’re in an interview situation.
 If for no other reason, you should look to judge for yourself whether the position is a good fit.
 This is also an opportunity to show that you are really interested, have done your homework, and know what’s sort of things are important.
 In my case, most of the things I would have asked were covered in our discussion through the prior Q&A process.
 There was still something I could ask, however, to get an idea of the head coach’s management style.

 6 Steps to Better Practices - Free Guide